Beraliv/beraliv.dev/packages/blog2/src/content/2020-01-07-whats-inside-udemy-player.md

 ---
-title: Video player in Udemy
+title: Subtitles, statistics and DRM in Udemy video player (2020 edition)
 date: "2020-01-07"
 description: Subtitles with WebVTT, statistics and DRM
 labels: